Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 The sharp mountainous profile created the unique profile of the island.

-The villages located in the mountains are more remote and thus difficult to reach.
+The villages located in the mountains are more remote and thus rugged to reach.
 The main villages in the valley with paved access are Ribeira Grande, Ponta do Sol, Cidade das Pombas, etc.

-Some villages don’t even have asphalted road access, thus tourists are not very common.
+Some villages don’t even have asphalted road access; tourists are uncommon.

 Best Places To Stay in Northern Santo Antão